 Ideally, any deicer that is used on top of concrete should be completely salt-free.
 Safe Paw is one example, and there are others on the market.

-Another option is to use sand, kitty litter, fireplace ash or coffee grounds to provide traction.
-In addition to providing some grip for shoes and tires, coffee grounds and similar dark products can soak up sunlight and help melt snow and ice faster.
+Another option is to use sand or kitty litter to provide traction.
+In addition to providing some grip for shoes and tires, these products can soak up sunlight and help melt snow and ice faster.
 However, don’t use these products on pervious concrete, as they can clog the pores.
 Because of those pores, your pervious concrete might actually help snow melt faster.
 Just be sure to give it a good shoveling.

-Some less common but effective ice-melting products include alfalfa meal and sugar beet juice.
-Pickle brine and vinegar can work well, too, for clearing smaller places such as porch steps and walkways.
+Some less common but effective products include fireplace ash and coffee grounds.
+Pickle brine, vinegar, alfalfa meal and sugar beet juice can work well, too, for clearing smaller places such as porch steps and walkways.
 (One county in New Jersey actually used pickle brine one year on a large scale when its shipment of rock salt didn’t arrive.)

 Related: How to ensure